Applications are now CLOSE for THE NEXT EDITION OF THE SUMMER SCHOOL, WHICH WILL BE HELD FROM JULY 17th to JULY 28th 2017.

 IS THE SUMMER SCHOOL ABOUT ARCHITECTURE?

-No, it isn’t.
+Not really, but most of our students have an architectural background.
 The Summer School is run by the Department of Urbanism.
 Urbanism is a discipline concerned with the broader built environment and blends urban planning, urban design and engineering.
-We are located in the Faculty of Architecture, but we concentrate on urban planning and design.
+We are located in the Faculty of Architecture, but we concentrate on urban planning and urban design.
 Although the architectural object is an essencial part of the built environment, we do not focus on building design.
-To understand what Urbanism is at TU Delft, please look at this presentation and at the mind-maps produced by our students.
-It is also useful to understand how we use design in academic research.
+However, architects enjoy our school because it is a very good exercise in city making, urban design and planning.
+Architects who want to understand urban planning and design in depth are encouraged to apply.

 IS THE SUMMER SCHOOL ABOUT ENGINEERING?